renato-wessmer/Recode-Atividade-Pratica-do-Modulo-3/README.md

 ☑️ 6º Mude na class database a senha e o nome do banco de dabos;

-☑️ 7º Ro de a aplicação no console e poderá observar a persistência de dados no database.
+☑️ 7º No de a aplicação no console e poderá observar a persistência de dados no database.

 ## Importante